|Home | Mushroom Info | Experiencing Mushrooms | Trippers FAQ | How can I use my trips to help in sober life?|

 3. Can I cut in front of you?

+Langer found that there was nearly no stastistical difference between the response to questions 1 and 2.
 (Those were "Yes you can cut in front of me").
-Question 3 had a very
+Question 3 had a very low "yes" rate.

-we hear/them see them.
+What does this mean?
+It means we need to be mindful, try to combat what comes naturally, fill in the blanks before we hear/them see them.
 Pay attention to what is going on.
 A majority of our day is spent on auto-pilot.

 What does this mean for incorporating trips into our sober lives?